andrearaponi/dito/README.md

 - `cert_file`: The client certificate.
 - `key_file`: The client private key.
 - `ca_file`: The certificate authority (CA) for verifying the backend.

+## Reporting Issues

+If you encounter any issues while using Dito, please follow these steps to open an issue on the GitHub repository:

+1. **Go Version**: Specify the version of Go you are using.
+   - You can find your Go version by running `go version` in your terminal.

+2. **Error Details**: Provide a detailed description of the error or issue you encountered.
+Include:
+   - The exact error message.
+   - The steps you took to produce the error.
+   - Any relevant logs or console outputs.

+3. **Configuration File**: Include the `config.yaml` file you are using.
+   - This will help us understand the context in which the issue occurred and allow us to replicate the problem.

 ## License